coleifer/huey/docs/shared_resources.rst

     sharing the same ``PostgresqlDatabase`` instance, but since the connection state is thread-local, each worker thread will see only its own connection.

-Multi-processing
-^^^^^^^^^^^^^^^^

-Depending on the consumer worker type, the workers will be either processes, threads or greenlets.
-The choice of worker type can have consequences for the way certain shared resources behave.

-For example, with the "process" worker type, the consumer starts up the worker processes by making a call to ``fork()`` behind-the-scenes.
-This creates a child process with a copy of everything in the parent process' memory -- potentially including internal state, like database connections, etc.

-For this reason, it is especially advisable to initialize shared resources using :py:meth:`~Huey.on_startup` hooks.

 Pre and post execute hooks
 --------------------------